-All of the companies we’re about to discuss meet these regulations and are great options for Washington D.C. registered agent service.
+All of the companies we discussed above meet these regulations and are options for Washington D.C. registered agent service.
 When you’ve made your choice, you can indicate your registered agent’s name and address on your Articles of Organization.

 As you’ve probably noticed, the registered agent services we’ve listed here serve businesses across the country.
 But if you Google “Washington D.C.
 Registered Agent,” you’ll probably see results for local services, too.
 These can be local entrepreneurs with a knack for clerical tasks or entire companies dedicated to serving the District of Columbia.

-A registered agent service that services Washington D.C. alone will have detailed knowledge about those requirements.
-Granted, most national services do a good job of understanding local requirements.
-But they probably won’t give you the same “homegrown Washington D.C.” feeling as a local agent service.
+A registered agent service that services Washington D.C. alone may have detailed knowledge about those requirements.
+Granted, most national services do an excellent job of understanding local requirements.
+But they might not give you the same “homegrown Washington D.C.” feeling as a local agent service.

-That said, national businesses like Northwest Registered Agent and ZenBusiness give you streamlined solutions.
+That said, national businesses like ZenBusiness give you streamlined solutions.
 Let’s say you’re using a local Washington D.C.-only registered agent service, but it’s time to add locations in Maryland.
 You could search for an additional agent that services Maryland businesses.